Covid-19 Updates: Indian expat died in Kuwait - East Coast Daily English

-Sheikh Dr. Basel Al-Sabah, the Minister of Health in Kuwait has announced that 25 people were recovered from the coronavirus infection in the country.
-Now the total number of people recovered in Kuwait has rised to 305.
+Four people including a Kuwaiti woman and three Egyptian, Indian and Bangladeshi expats were died due to coronavirus infection in Kuwait.
+This was announced by Health Ministry.

-One person has lost his life due to the deadly virus.
-The dead person was a 60-year-old Indian resident who suffered from some chronic diseases.
+As per the data revealed by the health ministry of the country, 278 new coronavirus cases were reported in the country.
+The total number of cases were rised to 2,892 .
+The death toll has reached 19.

-164 new cases of coronavirus has been reported in the country.
-The total number of Covid-19 cases in Kuwait has reached 1,915.
+The new diagnosed cases include 252 in touch with previously infected people and 13 others linked to travel abroad.
+43 more patients have recovered from COVID-19, bringing the total recoveries in the country to 656.

-The recovered patients will be transferred to the rehabilitation ward of a hospital designating for receiving those infected with the virus.
+The recovered patients will be transferred to the rehabilitation ward of a hospital designating for receiving those infected with the virus, he told KUNA.
+They will leave the facility in the next two days, according to the minister.

 Post Your Comments